garden in winter

 Spring 2025 they began their return and hit with a vengeance all summer long.
 I just could not get them under control.
 They were horrible.
 After shaking some of the plants (particularly the tomatoes) it was like snow flying around in the greenhouse.
 I think that since they never died off completely over the winter in the cozy greenhouse, they came back and multiplied.
 And multiply they did!

-I did lots of research and tried every organic solution I could find: Spinosad Soap, insecticidal soap, neem oil mixed with insecticidal soap & water, lavender-scented or pepperment-scented castille soap mixed with mineral oil & water, marigold spray, isopropyl alcohol added to some of these sprays.
-All helped some, but the whiteflies kept returning.
 Marigolds are said to deter them, so I began planting more & more marigolds throughout the greenhouse–26 of them to be exact.
 Lavender is supposed to deter them, so I bought potted lavender plants to move around & keep near the most affected plants.
-After removing all the plants in the greenhouse & starting fresh in the fall ’25, I STILL have whiteflies in November, although not nearly as abundant.
+After removing almost all the plants in the greenhouse & starting fresh in the fall ’25, I STILL have whiteflies in November, although not nearly as abundant.

-The other suggestion, which I didn’t try much at first, was to spray all the leaves with a good strong stream of water to knock them off.
+Another suggestion, which I didn’t try much at first, was to spray all the leaves with a good strong stream of water to knock them off.
 I thought that seemed silly–that it wouldn’t kill them, only send them packing for a bit until they found their way back again.
 Surprisingly, this is now my method of choice.
 It may not kill all the whiteflies, but none of the other sprays did either.
 The spray of water is much cleaner, it knocks off the eggs in addition to the nymphs & adults, and doesn’t leave undesirable sticky soap or oil on the leaves.
-It removes the honeydew that forms on the leaves from the whiteflies sucking the life out of them.
+It removes some of the sticky honeydew that forms on the leaves from the whiteflies sucking the life out of them.
 I have to do this frequently to keep ahead, but so far the whiteflies are minimal.
 Fortunately with winter freezing and nothing for them to eat in the outdoor garden, they’ve left that area.

 Our next plan is to remove all plants growing in the greenhouse by the end of December.
 For the month of January, we’ll turn off the heat and open the greenhouse windows & door to freeze out the greenhouse.
 We’ll also do a thorough cleaning of the greenhouse–all the nooks & crannies–to remove any trace of whiteflies.
 If that doesn’t kill them off, I don’t know what will.
 I only hope I don’t have as big a problem with them in the future as I did this summer.